miikaah/musa/README.md

 - feat: Persist playlist
 - feat: Multiple playlists
 - feat: Search
-- feat: Add a view that recommends random music from library and shows them nicely

 #### Backend

-- feat: Parse year from date if the date is an ISO date
 - feat: Send progress info to frontend

 #### Playlist